Photographer: Simon Devitt

 The first project, completed in 2013, was the $8.5m hospital building.
 The 3-level building consists of two upper floors of accommodation, providing 15 bedrooms & ensuites in four wings, with central support spaces including lounges, dining, nurse stations, etc, on both levels.
 The lower level contains a commercial kitchen, laundry, staff room, and storage spaces.

-Three of the proposed apartment buildings have been completed, and the fourth is now under construction.
-The final apartment building is awaiting Resource Consent and will include an indoor pool, gym and games room.
-Ranfurly House, a listed historic building, is currently being sensitively restored and converted to the Village Community Centre to house resident lounges and dining facilities, a theatre, administration offices, meeting rooms, etc.
+Four of the proposed apartment buildings have been completed, and the final two are now under construction.
+These will also include an indoor pool, a gym, games room and basement parking.
+Ranfurly House, a listed historic building, has been sensitively restored and converted to the Village Community Centre to house resident lounges and dining facilities, a theatre, administration offices, meeting rooms, etc.